CryptoSingh1337/serpent-clash/README.md

 - [x] Implement food spawning functionality with world-awareness
 - [x] Randomized food generation
 - [x] Food consumption and snake growth logic
-- [ ] Compensate speed boosts by reducing snake length
+- [x] Compensate speed boosts by reducing snake length
 - [ ] Implement leaderboard
 - [ ] Chat system using SSE and channels
 - [ ] Client UI design improvements

 ### ⚡ Optimizations
+- [ ] Store delta state in each system and send only the delta to the client
 - [ ] Switch to binary data formats instead of JSON for faster network communication
 - [x] Switch to gorilla websocket
 - [x] Explore Pixi.js to improve performance